transloadit/uppy/.github/ISSUE_TEMPLATE/integration_help.md

 ---
 name: Integration help
+title: Please use the community forum (or paid support) instead
 about: Do you need assistance with building the Uppy client in your bundler, or running Companion on your own preferred server platform?
 labels: Not Accepted
 ---

-We are providing Uppy free of charge.
-If you want you can self-host all components and never pay us anything.
+Transloadit is providing Uppy free of charge.
+If you want you can self-host all components and never pay us a dime.
 There's docs and tests and your Bugs and Feature Requests are always welcome on GitHub.

 There is also a different category of support that we'd like to call Integration Help: making things work for you, that are already reported working for the larger community.